Stonewall (charity): Post-2015

 In 2015, Stonewall created an advisory group to help guide its work on transgender issues, and announced plans to start campaigning for trans equality in a report generated from consultation with over 700 trans people.
 Stonewall chief Ruth Hunt said that the organisation "recognise[d] the impact of mistakes we have made in the past" and "apologise[d] to trans people for the harm that we have caused", listing the award nominations, use of the word "tranny", and a failure to use their "positions of privilege" to discuss trans issues with ministers as "a series of cockups".
 In 2017, the group produced a document outlining their plan for Transgender Equality in the UK titled "A Vision for Change".
 In 2018, they released T-shirts with slogans opposing transphobia, such as "Trans Women Are Women.
 Get Over It!", based on the organisation's "Some People are Gay.
 Get Over it!" campaign from 2007.

 In February 2019, Ruth Hunt stepped down amid controversy over the organisation's support for transgender rights.
+She said that Stonewall had a "moral responsibility" to defend trans rights.
+She said that during her tenure at the charity staff had doubled, and income had risen from £5.4m to £8.7m.

-In June 2020, she was succeeded by Nancy Kelley.
-In her first interview as incoming chief executive of Stonewall, Kelley argued that the organisation didn't need to convince people to agree on a shared understanding of gender, and would instead focus on building support for "changes that make trans lives easier", such as "lower levels of hate crime, better access to health services and more inclusive schools and workplaces".
+In June 2020, Hunt was succeeded by Nancy Kelley.
+In her first interview as incoming chief executive of Stonewall, Kelley argued that the organisation did not need to convince people to agree on a shared understanding of gender, and would instead focus on building support for "changes that make trans lives easier", such as "lower levels of hate crime, better access to health services and more inclusive schools and workplaces".